-Note 53: The Terminal Authentication Version 1 is used for Extended Inspection System as required by FIA_UAU.4/PACE and FIA_UAU.5/PACE.
+Note 56: The Terminal Authentication Version 1 is used for Extended Inspection System as required by FIA_UAU.4/PACE and FIA_UAU.5/PACE.
 The Terminal Authorization is used as TSF data for access control required by FDP_ACF.1/TRM.

 FMT_MTD.1/INI_ENA Management of TSF data - Writing Initialization and Prepersonalization Data Hierarchical to: No other components.
-Dependencies: FMT_SMF.1 Specification of management functions: fulfilled by FMT_SMF.1 FMT_SMR.1 Security roles: fulfilled by FMT_SMR.1/PACE FMT_MTD.1.1/INI_ENA The TSF shall restrict the ability to write the Initialization Data and Pre-personalization Data to the Manufacturer.
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/INI_ENA The TSF shall restrict the ability to write the Initialization Data and Pre-personalization Data to the Manufacturer.

 FMT_MTD.1/INI_DIS Management of TSF data - Reading and Using Initialization and Prepersonalization Data Hierarchical to: No other components.

-Dependencies: FMT_SMF.1 Specification of management functions: fulfilled by

-FMT_SMF.1

-FMT_SMR.1 Security roles: fulfilled by FMT_SMR.1/PACE

-FMT_MTD.1.1/INI_DIS The TSF shall restrict the ability to read out the Initialization Data and the Pre-personalization Data to Personalization Agent
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/INI_DIS The TSF shall restrict the ability to read out the Initialization Data and the Pre-personalization Data to Personalization Agent

 FMT_MTD.1/PA Management of TSF data - Personalization Agent Hierarchical to: No other components.
-Dependencies: FMT_SMF.1 Specification of management functions: fulfilled by FMT_SMF.1 FMT_SMR.1 Security roles: fulfilled by FMT_SMR.1/PACE FMT_MTD.1.1/PA The TSF shall restrict the ability to write to the Document Security Object (SO D) to the Personalization Agent
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/PA The TSF shall restrict the ability to write to the Document Security Object (SO_D) to the Personalization Agent